vxmm/finops-tech-challenge/README.md

 # lseg-tech-challenge
-Pre-interview coding challenge for LSEG
+Pre-interview coding challenge for LSEG.

+Task received on 13/08/2024
+Project delivered on 14/08/2024

 ## About
 LSEG pre-interview coding challenge is a novel implementation of a prediction algorithm which is aims to determine the price of a particular stock based on subset of data chosen at random in a .csv file.
+The solution utilizes two main functions:

+• select_data: returns 10 consecutive data points starting from a random timestamp from each file processed
+• predict_data_LSEG: receives the input from the first function and predicts the next 3 values in the timeseries data

+Sample files were confidentially provided via e-mail.

 ## Important